yashisingh-ds/Global_Business_Performance_Analysis-Power-BI-/README.md

   - Bar/Column charts for regional and product comparison
   - Line charts for trend analysis
   - Pie/Donut charts for market share breakdown
-- **Slicers & Bookmarks:** Easy filtering by Region, Product, and Time; drill-through for detailed insights
+- **Slicers & Bookmarks:** Easy filtering by Region and Product; drill-through for detailed insights
 - **Business Insights:** Identified top-performing products and regions, highlighted opportunities for optimization

 ---